-First, make sure you know the basics of blackjack, from the order of play to how to bet, how your hand’s total score is calculated and the aim of the game – beating the dealer’s hand.
+First, make sure you know the basics of blackjack, from the order of play to how to bet to how your hand’s value is calculated and the aim of the game – beating the dealer’s hand.

 Once you’ve learned what hit, stand, double and split mean, you’ve got the main rules covered.
 Depending on the table rules, you may also need to know about insurance and surrender.

 Step #2: Know your numbers

 What are the odds of winning at blackjack?
 It’s a simple question without a simple answer.
 On any given hand, you’re a 50/50 coinflip to win (excluding pushes), but once the cards are dealt, your chances could have dropped to 25%.